Hybrid Localized Spectral Decomposition for multiscale problems: Algorithms

 \section{Algorithms}

 In this section we give a practical guideline on how both ``versions'' of the method could be implemented.
-Actually, the low-contrast case is a particular, simpler, instance of the high-contrast one, and can be chosen by picking ${\alpha}_{\rm{stab}}>\alpha$.
-So we highlight the high-contrast case here, and rewrite some defining equations for the convenience of the reader. \begin{enumerate} \item{\bf Partition of $\OO$:} The starting point is the generation of a partition $\triH$ of $\OO$ into triangles (2D) or tetrahedra (3D) \item{\bf The right-hand side:} Define $\rho$; see the discussion at the end of Section~\ref{ss:findim}.
-If a pre-processing as described in Section~\ref{ss:findim} is desired, then compute $\Pi_J\bg$ as described in Lemma~\ref{l:exactappro}, and proceed with the computation replacing $\bg$ by $\Pi_J\bg$.
-This is particularly useful in the case of multiple right-hand sides \item{\bf Space definitions:} Define $\VVRM$ as in~\eqref{e:poHtdef}, $\LRM$ as in~\eqref{e:lammbdadecomp}; define $\LTRM$ and $\tilde\Lambda_h^f$ as in~\eqref{e:lambdafaces}.
-Define $\tilde\Lambda_h^\Pi$ and $\tilde\Lambda_h^\triangle$ by~\eqref{e:ltpmdef}, and set $\widetilde\Lambda_h^{0,\Pi}=\LTRM\oplus\tilde\Lambda_h^\Pi$.
-In the low-contrast case, $\tilde\Lambda_h^\triangle=\tilde\Lambda_h^f$, $\widetilde\Lambda_h^{0,\Pi}=\LTRM$ \item{\bf Find $\lambdarm $:} Find $\lambdarm \in\LRM$ from the first equation of~\eqref{e:mc3},
+We highlight the high-contrast case here, commenting on simplifications for the general case afterwards.
+Also, for simplicity, we consider $g\in\VVRM$, i.e., $g$ is piecewise constant; then $\tilde Tg=0$.
+If that is not the case and a pre-processing as described in Section~\ref{ss:findim} is desired, then compute $\Pi_J\bg$ as described in Lemma~\ref{l:exactappro}, and proceed with the computation replacing $\bg$ by $\Pi_J\bg$.
+This is particularly useful in the case of multiple right-hand sides.